 A PHOENIX FROM THE ASHES

 Even after the Velvet Revolution, the reconstruction work at the castle proceeded very slowly, and the site remained mostly derelict.
 For more than 15 years the museum was completely closed to the public.
-The turning-point came in 1994, when the castle was taken over by the Museum of East Bohemia; this injected some urgency into the ongoing repairs.
+The turning-point came in 1994, when the castle was taken over by the East Bohemia Museum in Pardubice; this injected some urgency into the ongoing repairs.
 From the end of 1997 onwards, the castle was gradually opened up to the public once again.
 The first parts of the castle to be re-opened were the three knights’ halls with their valuable Renaissance murals, and the most valuable items from the museum’s collections were displayed to the public as permanent exhibitions.
 Exhibition halls were also created for temporary exhibitions, and the museum opened a lecture hall, a museum library and study room, and a café.

 The museum welcomes over 50 000 visitors per year.
 The castle and its grounds host dozens of cultural and social events throughout the year, attended by over 50 000 people.